 A rock-solid defender who anchored Nigeria's backline during their triumphant 2013 Africa Cup of Nations campaign.

-Godfrey Oboabona rose from the Nigerian domestic league to become a mainstay for the Super Eagles at a golden moment.
-The centre-back from Benin City first made his name with Sunshine Stars in the Nigerian Premier League, earning a reputation for his no-nonsense tackling and aerial command.
-His consistent performances caught the eye of national team coach Stephen Keshi, who integrated him into a squad built on domestic talent.
-Oboabona's timing was impeccable; he became an indispensable part of the defense that shut down opponents en route to Nigeria's 2013 Africa Cup of Nations victory in South Africa.
+Godfrey Oboabona anchored the Super Eagles defense that won the 2013 Africa Cup of Nations in South Africa.
+The centre-back from Benin City started with Sunshine Stars in the Nigerian Premier League, earning a reputation for no-nonsense tackling and aerial command.
+National team coach Stephen Keshi integrated him into a squad built on domestic talent.
+Oboabona became indispensable during the tournament, shutting down opponents in the knockout stages.
 That success propelled him to a European career, most notably with Çaykur Rizespor in Turkey, where he spent several seasons.
-While injuries later hampered his trajectory, his legacy is cemented as one of the key local-bred pillars of a historic Nigerian team.
+Injuries later hampered his trajectory, but he remains a key local-bred pillar of a historic Nigerian team.

 1981–1996